and why they must be repaired properly by Downtown Garage, serving you in Spotsylvania, Fredericksburg, Stafford County, and the surrounding areas.

 Purpose of the Bumper

 The bumper’s purpose is to prevent damage to the car’s frame and body in the event of a small collision.
-Passenger cars are required by law to have a bumper that meets a federal performance standard of protection.
-Essentially, it must absorb enough shock to protect your car’s body in collisions equivalent to a 5 mile-per-hour crash into a parked vehicle that is the same weight as yours.
+Passenger cars are required by law to have bumpers that meet a federal performance standard for protection.
+Essentially, it must absorb enough shock to protect your car’s body in collisions equivalent to a 5-mph crash into a parked vehicle of the same weight as yours.

 Importance of the Bumper

 The collision described above doesn’t sound very significant.
 Indeed, you’re unlikely to get injured in such an accident.
-However, at that pace, you could damage the frame of your car and trunk if you backed into something, which could lead to a costly repair.
+However, at that pace, you could damage your car’s frame and trunk if you back into something, leading to costly repairs.

 You could incur even more damage in the front.
 Think of all the systems under your hood — the fuel, exhaust, and cooling systems — as well as the hood itself.
 Without a bumper, any of those systems could be damaged even in a minor collision.
 The bumper also protects your car’s grill and headlights.